TascoGitGud/Building-an-End-to-end-Retail-Data-Pipeline-for-Techstore-Vietnam/README.md

 LEFT JOIN `unigappython.techstore_analytics.dim_date` dd ON d.date_key = dd.date_key
 ORDER BY d.date_key;
 ```
+The view unions three independent aggregates (`sales`, `payments`, `bank`), one row per `date_key`, then left-joins them all together so a day with sales but no bank activity yet still shows up with zeros instead of disappearing from the report.

 </details>

 ### `vw_customer_journey` - Touchpoint Sequence Per Customer